Malala Yousafzai: Banned from school

 Following the edict, the Pakistani Taliban destroyed several more local schools.
 On 24 January 2009, Yousafzai wrote: "Our annual exams are due after the vacations but this will only be possible if the Pakistani Taliban allow girls to go to school.
 We were told to prepare certain chapters for the exam but I do not feel like studying."

 In February 2009, girls' schools were still closed.
 In solidarity, private schools for boys had decided not to open until 9 February, and notices appeared saying so.
 On 7 February, Yousafzai and her brother returned to their hometown of Mingora, where the streets were deserted, and there was an "eerie silence".
 She wrote in her blog: "We went to the supermarket to buy a gift for our mother but it was closed, whereas earlier it used to remain open till late.
 Many other shops were also closed."
 Their home had been robbed and their television was stolen.

 After boys' schools reopened, the Pakistani Taliban lifted restrictions on girls' primary education, where there was co-education.
 Girls-only schools were still closed.
 Yousafzai wrote that only 70 pupils attended out of the 700 who were enrolled.

 On 15 February, gunshots were heard in Mingora's streets, but Yousafzai's father reassured her, saying, "Don't be scared—this is firing for peace."
 Her father had read in the newspaper that the government and militants were going to sign a peace deal the next day.
 Later that night, when the Taliban announced the peace deal on their FM Radio studio, another round of stronger firing started outside.
 Yousafzai spoke out against the Pakistani Taliban on the national current affairs show Capital Talk on 18 February.
-Three days later, Tehreek-e-Nafaz-e-Shariat-e-Mohammadi leader Maulana Fazlulla announced on his FM radio station that he was lifting the ban on women's education, and girls would be allowed to attend school until exams were held on 17 March, but that they had to wear burqas.
+Three days later, Tehreek-e-Nafaz-e-Shariat-e-Mohammadi leader Maulana Fazlullah announced on his FM radio station that he was lifting the ban on women's education, and girls would be allowed to attend school until exams were held on 17 March, but that they had to wear burqas.